open/close all folders

-The ending of the first game deserves special mention.
-After Rico jumps out of his own plane and on to the presidential jet, climbs inside, and massacres the dozen or so heavily armed bodyguards protecting Salvador Mendoza, the San Esperito dictator, his target bails out of the plane at ten thousand feet in an act of desperation.
+- The ending of the first game deserves special mention.
+After Rico jumps out of his own plane, that he used to chase and shoot down not one, but three cruise missiles, and onto the presidential jet, climbs inside, and massacres the dozen or so heavily armed bodyguards protecting Salvador Mendoza, the San Esperito dictator, his target bails out of the plane at ten thousand feet in an act of desperation.
 Rico leaps after him, controls his fall so that he is right above Mendoza, and plants a stick of dynamite square in the middle of his back.
 He then opens his chute and glides away, muttering "See what happens when you piss me off?" as Mendoza explodes in a massive midair fireball behind him.

 Just Cause 2